nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Imports Student Contacts from the specified JSON or CSV file.
 File must be in the same folder as the application.

+Importing will not remove existing contacts, and skips duplicate contacts.

 Format 1:

 ```